Mark Murphy Day

 March 14, 1932 – October 22, 2015

-Singer Mark Murphy was born March 14, 1932 in Syracuse, NY and raised in the nearby small town of Fulton, NY.
+Singer Mark Murphy was born on March 14, 1932, in Syracuse, New York.

 He discovered jazz when hearing an Art Tatum record and loved the music of Nat King Cole, Peggy Lee, and Miles Davis.

 Murphy sang in his church choir, had piano lessons starting when he was seven, and performed in his brother’s dance band as a teenager.